 After one air raid, the POWs went out on a burial detail which dug the bodies of Japanese killed by the American bombing from the ruins.
 While he and the other POWs were burying the dead, they noticed that one of the dead was a Japanese guard known as Sgt.
 Saki, who had tormented the POWs repeatedly.
 The POWs took turns hitting his head with sticks before burying him.

 At some point, Rogers became ill and was sent to Hakodate POW Camp which was a hospital camp.
 The medical staff recorded that no cause of his illness had been determined.
 When he was admitted and discharged is not known.

-There were seven barracks in the camp and one served as the headquarter for all the Tokyo camps.
-The POW barracks at the hospital were flimsy and made out of wood and were referred to as barns or huts.
+The POW barracks were flimsy and made out of wood and were referred to as barns or huts.
 Each barracks had four big rooms and two small bunks at the end of each building.
 There were 19 straw mats and 16 lockers in each barracks.
-When a window broke, it was not replaced allowing wind to blown into the barracks even though there was glass available.
+When a window broke, it was not replaced allowing wind to blow into the barracks even though there was glass available.
 The POWs washed their dishes in the same sinks used to wash soiled clothing.
 None of the barracks were heated.
 The only time any type of heating took place was right before the International Red Cross visited the hospital in March 1945.
-The sick slept often slept together on a mat for warmth.
+The sick often slept together on a mat for warmth.
 Lice were a problem in the barracks and there was also a rat problem.